-Nextcloud Federation allows you to connect with other trusted Nextclouds to exchange the user directory.
+Federation allows you to connect with other trusted servers to exchange the user directory.
 For example this will be used to auto-complete external users for federated sharing.

-Add server automatically once a federated share was created successfully
+It is not necessary to add a server as trusted server in order to create a federated share.